turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

 $ gem install mailcatcher
 ```

 Now let's setup our development config to send the emails to the mailcatcher port.
-Add the following code to your `config/environments/development.rb` file.
+Add the following code to your `config/environments/development.rb` file, within the `Rails.application.configure` block of code where you see other `config.` settings.

 ```rb
 # config/environments/development.rb